chaynHQ/bloom-backend/README.md

 - Skip these steps if this is not your first time running the app locally

-   - Create a database in your local database and name it `bloom` SQL statement: `CREATE DATABASE bloom WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;`
+   - Create a database in your local database and name it `bloom`.
+      (You can use this SQL statement: `CREATE DATABASE bloom WITH OWNER = postgres ENCODING = 'UTF8' CONNECTION LIMIT = -1;`)

    - Generate an ormconfig.json file
       `yarn typeorm:migration:generate -- bloom_backend`